Skip to content

 ))

-InertiaLayoutDataMiddleware filters by required_permission before sending — users who lack it never see the item.
+menu_registry.get_for_user(is_authenticated=..., roles=...) filters by requires_auth and roles before sending — users without a matching role never see the item.

 tsx